altany/altany.github.io/_posts/2020-01-25-mocking-react-native-0.61-modules-with-jest.markdown

 > **'Couldn't read OS of undefined'**

-What worked for me instead was to mock react-native manually inside the `__mocks__` folder.
+What worked for me instead was to mock react-native manually inside the `tests/__mocks__` folder.
 So I created a `react-native.js` file with this content:

 ```javascript
 import * as ReactNative from "react-native";